Yuanzhe-Liu6/CSTI/README.md

 - [x] **Step 5** — Styling & polish (CS dark theme, recharts radar, mobile responsive)
 - [x] **Step 6** — Result poster (client-side Canvas, PNG download)
 - [x] **Step 7** — End-to-end smoke test

 ---

+## Disclaimer

+**Project nature.** This project exists for **personal learning** and **non-profit fan entertainment** only.

+**Copyright.** Professional player portraits, team logos, and related data used or referenced here remain the property of their **original rights holders** (for example HLTV, ESL, the respective teams, or photographers).

+**Content treatment.** Source materials may be **filtered or vectorized**.
+That processing is used **only** to demonstrate the scoring approach and to present personality-matching results in the UI.

+**Rights and removal.** If you are a rights holder and believe this project infringes your legitimate interests, please **open a GitHub Issue** on this repository (or use another contact method published by the maintainer). **Relevant content will be removed promptly** upon verified request.

+---